Bachelor of Science with a Major in Business, Real Estate Concentration

 Visit the program website for more information.

-In addition to the requirements for the bachelor of business administration the concentration in real estate requires five field courses:
+In addition to the requirements for the bachelor of science with a major in business, the concentration in real estate requires five field courses:

 |Required field courses|